mus-format/specification/README.md

 ```

 # Data Versioning
 The MUS format does not support data versioning.
-However, this can be achieved
+However, it can be implemented
 using DTMs:
 ```
 // In this case DTM indicates both the data type and version.